Okaminokiba315/DeviantartFaveChecker/README.md

 # This mini project is useful for:
 1. Seeing a summary of your and your fellow deviant's recent arts number of favorites.
-2. Detecting a change of a deviant's username.
+2. Detecting a change of a deviant's username or art status.
 3. Determining whether an account is safe for general audiences or not.
 4. Knowing deactivated accounts and unused account names.
 5. Collecting newest proofs of an account's arts in .txt and .csv format.